ebokes/wowcraftingorders.com/CONTRIBUTING.md

     - `priority-low` should be used for smaller features or enhancements that are a quality of life improvement.
-- **Good First Issue:** Label as `good first issue` if this is something that is relatively small in scope and is approachable for someone without too much background.
+- **Good First Issue:** Label as `good first issue` if this is something that is relatively small in scope and is approachable for someone without really needing to understand how the entire app comes together.

 ## Pull Request Process